CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 const $durationRange = document.getElementById('js-duration-range');
 ```

 > Note: this guide makes use of some conventions.
-When setting an id to an element that is goint to be accessed in JavaScript, the id starts with `js`.
-In addition, when assiging the element (`const $progressBanner = document.getElementById('js-progress-banner')`), the JavaScript value starts with `$`, which indicates that it contains an HTML element.
+When setting an `id` to an element that is going to be accessed via JavaScript, the `id` starts with `js`.
+In addition, when assigning the element (`const $progressBanner = document.getElementById('js-progress-banner')`), the JavaScript value starts with `$`, which indicates that it contains an HTML element.

-#### Listening to events
+#### Add listening events

-You have to listen the interaction events with the different buttons in order to control the animation.
-This means that you have to, for example, tell your **Pause** button that it has to be ready and react when the user clicks on it to pause the animation.
+In this step, we will add listening events tied to the different  interaction buttons used  to control the animation.
+For example, we will tell the **Pause** button that it has to be ready and react when clicked  to pause the animation.

 ```js
 $pauseButton.addEventListener('click', () => {